bitfield/script/README.md

 script.Args().Concat().Match("Error").First(10).Stdout()
 ```

 What's that?
-You want to append that output to a file instead of printing it to the terminal? _You've got some attitude, mister_.
+You want to append that output to a file instead of printing it to the terminal? *You've got some attitude, mister*.
+But okay:

 ```go
 script.Args().Concat().Match("Error").First(10).AppendFile("/var/log/errors.txt")
 ```

 We're not limited to getting data only from files or standard input.
-We can get it with HTTP requests too:
+We can get it from HTTP requests too:

 ```go
 script.Get("https://wttr.in/London?format=3").Stdout()